• Skip to primary navigation

 Safety Tips:

-• Circuit is in low voltage, low current and so mostly its safe.
+• Circuit is in low voltage, low current and so mostly its safe; still take care and follow steps to stay safe and enjoy learning.

 Conclusion:

-This Simple Footstep Electricity Generator Circuit using Piezo Transducer make small electric when we step on piezo.
+To conclude, this Simple Footstep Electricity Generator Circuit using Piezo Transducer make small electric when we step on piezo.

-AC power changes to DC with rectifier.
+Moreover, AC power changes to DC with rectifier and capacitor store this power.

-When we press a button the power goes to LED and LED lights up.
+Hence, when we press a button the power goes to LED and LED lights up and this shows how daily motion can give clean energy.

 About Admin-Lavi